The mission of the Tax Division is to collect taxes, inform stakeholders, and regulate charitable gaming.

 Inspections consist of visiting a licensee's establishment to ensure that they are conducting gaming activities in accordance with current statutes and regulations.
 Investigations go beyond merely inspecting an establishment and many include requesting books and records, interviewing employees and members of the community, and other follow-up to ensure that a licensee is in full compliance with gaming laws.
 CIU investigators work closely with Tax Division gaming auditors on many investigations and oftentimes those investigations lead to audits of permittees and/or operators by Tax Division staff.

 |A3: Core Service - Facilitate Voluntary Compliance|

 Target #1: Conduct five new compliance projects to identify non-filers.

 Compliance Projects Conducted

 Analysis of results and challenges: The Tax Division encourages voluntary compliance as the most effective tool for collecting tax revenues.
 An important aspect of voluntary compliance is for taxpayers to believe that they are paying about the same amount in taxes as other similarly situated taxpayers.
-Seeking out and finding new taxpayers and bringing them into compliance assists the Department of Revenue both in long-term voluntary compliance as well as bringing in the revenues from the new taxpayers.
-The Division does not believe there are any major oil and gas taxpayers not filing.
-Therefore, the Division focuses its compliance efforts on other tax types.
-This target and measure does not include federal or multi-state compliance programs in which the Division currently participates.
+Seeking out and finding new taxpayers and bringing them into compliance assists the Tax Division both in long-term voluntary compliance as well as bringing in the revenues from the new taxpayers.
+The Tax Division does not believe there are any major oil and gas taxpayers not filing.
+Therefore, the Tax Division focuses its compliance efforts on other tax types.
+This target and measure does not include federal or multi-state compliance programs in which the Tax Division currently participates.

 Compliance projects include analyzing databases of other states, the federal government, and local agencies to ensure that a person engaged in a taxable activity is filing required tax returns.
-In the past the Division has also conducted taxpayer outreach and education through attendance at industry meetings and conferences.
+In the past, the Tax Division has also conducted taxpayer outreach and education through attendance at industry meetings and conferences.

 Target #1: 1,000 hour increase in audit hours over prior year.